-My third novel, Bitter Orange is published in the UK and Commonwealth by Fig Tree / Penguin, in Germany by Piper, in the US by Tin House, and in Canada by House of Anansi.
-It will also be published in France (Editions Stock), Greece (Psichogios), Spain (Tusquets), and Russia (Sinbad).
+My third novel, Bitter Orange is published in the UK and Commonwealth by Fig Tree / Penguin.
+It has also been published in Germany, the US, Canada, Greece, France, Spain, and Russia, and will be published in Turkey.

 Frances Jellico is dying and remembering when, in the summer of 1969 she was commissioned to survey the follies in the garden of Lyntons – a decrepit and almost derelict country house.
 There, living in the attic for a month or so, she meets Cara and Peter who are staying in the rooms below hers.
 This unusual couple encourage Frances to stay up late, to smoke, to eat and drink as much as she wants, and to ignore the work she has been commissioned to do.
 But Frances discovers a hole in her bathroom floor which allows her to spy on Cara and Peter, an act of duplicity she is unable to resist.
 As Frances falls under her new friends’ spell and she learns their stories, the house offers up its own secrets, until her life is changed forever.

 Bitter Orange was longlisted for the International Dublin Literary Award, and was named as one of the best books of 2018 by Amazon, The Spectator, Prima Magazine, Rother Books in Battle, Vulture Magazine, and Shakespeare & Co, Paris.

 “It is rare for me to put down a novel and then immediately consider rereading it to see what cleverness I might have missed.
 This time, though, I am tempted.”
 The Sunday Times, July 2018